EAiler/underspecified-iv/README.md

 ```

 The code runs on *Python 3.9*.
-We recommend to create a new environment and to install the packages in the ``requirements.txt`` file.
+We recommend to create a new environment and to install the packages in the ``spec-file.txt`` file.
 ```
 conda create -n underspecified_iv python=3.9
 conda install -n underspecified_iv --file spec-file.txt